Skip to Content

 Grab

 As a family of four, the price was often the same or less than trying to use buses, with much less scope for getting lost.
-Make sure you download the app before your first trip, you may need to get a local SIM to receive a one-time passcode although we didn’t need to for the Grab app itself.
+Make sure you download the app before your first trip, you may need a local SIM to receive a one-time passcode although we didn’t need to for the Grab app itself.

 Rides can be booked using the modern app which will be very familiar if you’ve used ride-hailing apps like Uber before.
 Amongst the many advantages, we loved that the driver always knew where we needed to go, there was no need to haggle on price, and we had the added security of seeing a rating for the driver before they arrived.
 In some cities, you can even request a woman driver if you prefer.